Clinical-Genomics/backup/README.md

 backup
 ======

-This repositry is for handling of scripts associated with raw data backup.
+This repository is for handling of scripts associated with raw data backup.
 This includes scripts or notes on how backups are created and transferred between servers.

+The scripts will by default read a config file in the home directory named clinical.toml